(786) 301-3007

 Dermaplaning

-Dermaplaning is the controlled scraping of the skin using a sterile, surgical blade held at a 45 degree angle for the removal of keratinized cells on the outer stratum corneum and fine vellous hair (peach fuzz).
+Dermaplaning is the controlled scraping of the skin using a sterile, surgical blade held at a 45 degree angle for the removal of keratinized cells on the outer stratum corneum and fine vellus hair (peach fuzz).

 It is great for prepping the skin prior to peels, enzyme treatments and to increase penetration of active ingredients in the treatment room and home care products.
 It creates the perfect canvas for makeup application and is the go-to treatment to prepare for high profile occasions.